 Cervical bone spurs

 Cervical bone spurs are sometimes called neck bone spurs or neck osteophytes.
-They develop as we age and are considered a normal consequence of ageing and will normally never cause a problem.
-Simple ageing and osteoarthritis can lead to bone spurs.
-Injuries to the neck throughout our lives can also cause them.
-Bone spurs in themselves are not painful however if they grow big enough they can protrude into the intervertebral disc, blood vessels, nerves or the spinal cord and then become a source of pain via the irritation of these structures.
+They develop as we age, following injuries or in association with some disease processes.
+Bone spurs in themselves are usually not painful however if they grow big enough they can protrude into the intervertebral disc, blood vessels, nerves or the spinal cord and then become a source of pain via the irritation of these structures.

-In general, bone spurs do not produce pain, however they do cause pain in other structure when they grow big enough to protrude into them.
-Therefore the most common symptoms include neck stiffness, neck discomfort, neck pain on both or either side of the neck, numbness and tingling into the shoulders, arms and hands, muscle weakness and progressive loss of function in rare cases.
+In general, bone spurs do not produce pain, however, they do cause pain in other structure when they grow big enough to protrude into them.
+Symptoms can be variable.

 The treatment of bone spurs in the neck depends on their severity and location.
 For more information contact your chiropractor, physiotherapist or medical doctor.